Welcome

 Below you can explore some of the data available already.

-Note the trees were not stored in a manner to compare tree heights or diameters at this time.
-For example, we kept the trees separate to avoid accidentally mixing an Oregon tree with a Washington tree.
+Note the trees were not stored in a manner to compare tree heights or diameters in the first measurement.
+For example, before planting, we kept the trees separate to avoid accidentally mixing an Oregon tree with a Washington tree.

-We will want to monitor the change in heights and diameters each year to compare between seed zones, sites, and annual clmate variables.
+We plan to monitor the change in heights and diameters each year to compare between seed zones, sites, and annual climate variables.

 Download Data